gravitygamesinc/.github/README.md

 # .github
-Welcome to Gravity Games Github!
+Welcome to the Gravity Github!